Spanish director who gave Penelope Cruz big break dies at 67

 Spain's Culture Minister, Jose Ignacio Wert, said most internationally famous Spanish actors had worked with the director.

-"Bigas Luna's films were always characterised by a very fresh vision, although sometimes with a touch of acidity about our environment," Wert said in a statement.
+"Bigas Luna's films were always characterized by a very fresh vision, although sometimes with a touch of acidity about our environment," Wert said in a statement.

 Bigas Luna's latest film was Di Di Hollywood, released in 2010.
 He was working on a film adaptation of a novel by Catalan author Manuel de Pedrolo.